jalpatel11/SafeBite-Blockchain-Food-Traceability/backend/README.md

 ## Overview

-The SafeBite backend is an Express.js REST API server that provides an abstraction layer between the frontend application and blockchain smart contracts.
-It handles smart contract interactions, business logic, data validation, and additional services such as QR code generation.
+The SafeBite backend is an Express.js REST API server that serves as the middleware between the frontend web application and the blockchain smart contracts.
+This backend layer abstracts the complexity of blockchain interactions, providing a clean REST API interface for the frontend to consume.

+The backend handles all smart contract operations including product registration, ownership transfers, quality checks, compliance verification, and role management.
+It also provides additional services such as QR code generation and event-based history retrieval from the blockchain.

+**Key Responsibilities:**
+- Process HTTP requests from the frontend application
+- Interact with smart contracts using Ethers.js
+- Validate input data before blockchain transactions
+- Format blockchain responses for frontend consumption
+- Generate QR codes for product verification
+- Query blockchain events for product history
+- Handle errors and provide user-friendly error messages

 ## Architecture